 Surrounded by the Amazonian biodiversity as a child, I have always felt fascinated by nature and its complexity.

-Which led me to study Genetics and Biotechnology at Universidad Nacional Mayor de San Marcos (UNMSM, Peru).
-Missing my hometown’s thrilling endemic species, I volunteered to work in a serpentarium at the Natural History Museum of Peru, where we analysed viper venom for further pharmaceutical use.
+This led me to study Genetics and Biotechnology at Universidad Nacional Mayor de San Marcos (UNMSM, Peru).
+Missing my hometown’s thrilling endemic species, I volunteered to work in a serpentarium at the Natural History Museum of my alma mater, where we analysed viper venom for further pharmaceutical use.

-For this new stage, I took up the challenge of yeast strain design at BioPhero, a biotechnology company in Copenhagen dedicated to producing insect pheromones using yeast fermentation.
+Later on, I took up the challenge of yeast strain design at BioPhero - FMC, a biotechnology company in Copenhagen dedicated to producing insect pheromones using yeast fermentation.
 With my strong bioinformatic skills and passion for crops, I am developing and implementing workflows for yeast strain design and multi-omic data analysis.

-During my spare time, I have volunteered in the Global Biodiversitet group at Verdens Skove since 2020, where we work to secure ambitious international targets to halt biodiversity loss through forest conservation and to secure indigenous peoples' rights.
+I am also an activist concerned about Indigenous peoples' rights and biodiversity loss.
+I am a member of IWGIA.
+I have belonged to the Global Biodiversitet working group at Verdens Skove since 2020.
+We work to secure ambitious international targets to halt biodiversity loss through forest conservation and secure indigenous peoples' rights.
 I am also part of the Student Committee for the Society of Economic Botany, where we aim to stir conversation and keep our student community active in our Student Blog.